New England Newspapers

 Motivated by this awareness and inspired by his own childhood, Taylor conceived the inaugural Pitt Park Heritage Festival to be held today from 11 a.m. to 6 p.m. at the park, located on Columbus Avenue between Dewey and John streets in Pittsfield.
 The festival is sponsored by Western Mass Electric Co. and the S.E.E.D Network, Taylor’s nonprofit organization that offers mentoring and classes to youth.

 "The theme we’re taking on is heritage," said Taylor, S.E.E.D’s executive director.
 "The purpose of the festival is to uplift and celebrate our community’s contributions and dedication to building strong and vibrant neighborhoods with a renewed sense of family, education, growth and civic responsibilities.
-We feel it is our time to ensure that the strong cultural heritage of our community is preserved for future generations."

 When deciding what to include in the activity lineup Taylor said he requested input from the community.